William Debonaire Haggard: Life

+of the East India Company, to testify.
+The commission was appointed to inquire into the constitution, management, and expense of the Royal Mint under Queen Victoria, relating to the melting of gold coins into bars.

-His collection was sold at auction by Sotheby, Wilkinson & Hodge on 22–23 August 1866.
+He was also an art collector and his collection was sold at auction by Sotheby's, Wilkinson & Hodge on 22–23 August 1866.

 There is a portrait of Haggard, by Leonard Charles Wyon, 1844, in the British Museum.

-He married Jane Le Crew, and they had at least one son, Mark Haggard.
+With another wife, Jane Le Crew, he had at least one son, Mark Haggard.